ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

 ----------------------------------------------

-There are important differences in how Verilog blackboxes are treated by downstream tools.
-Since they remain blackboxes in FIRRTL, their ability to be processed by FIRRTL transforms is limited, and some advanced features of Chipyard may provide weaker support for blackboxes.
-Note that the remainder of the target design may still generally be transformed or augmented by any Chipyard FIRRTL transform.
+There are important differences in how Verilog blackboxes are treated by various flows within the Chipyard framework.
+Some flows within Chipyard rely on FIRRTL in order to provide robust, non-invasive transformations of source code.
+Since Verilog blackboxes remain blackboxes in FIRRTL, their ability to be processed by FIRRTL transforms is limited, and some advanced features of Chipyard may provide weaker support for blackboxes.
+Note that the remainder of the design (the "non-Verilog" part of the design) may still generally be transformed or augmented by any Chipyard FIRRTL transform.

 * Verilog blackboxes are fully supported for generating tapeout-ready RTL
 * HAMMER workflows offer robust support for integrating Verilog blackboxes
 * FireSim relies on FIRRTL transformations to generate a decoupled FPGA simulator.
 Therefore, support for Verilog blackboxes in FireSim is currently limited but rapidly evolving.
 Stay tuned!
+* Custom FIRRTL transformations and analyses may sometimes be able to handle blackbox Verilog, depending on the mechanism of the particular transform

 As mentioned earlier in this section, ``BlackBox`` resource files must be integrated into the build process, so any project providing